glowkeeper/glowkeeper.github.io/public/assets/posts/flashFiction/eric.md

----
-title: Eric
+# Eric

-description: It's said that I might be Eric.
-But I don't live in a tree
+It's said that I might be Eric.
+But I don't live in a tree.
-categories:
-  - Post
----

 **1 December, 2015**

 Eric once lived in an old Elm tree that stood over the Green Man Roundabout, on the outskirts of East London.
 That was during the days of the M11 link road protests, when intrepid dissidents, such as Eric, tried to stop East End communities, which had withstood the Blitz, from being ripped apart by the Tory Government and their road building friends.
 The Elm that Eric lived in had stood on that spot for 230 years.
 In its lifetime, it had seen the invention of the lightbulb, railway, and the internal combustion engine.
 All of that was much to its regret.